West Pullman, Chicago: Politics

 West Pullman is a stronghold of the Democratic Party.
 In the 2016 presidential election, West Pullman cast 12,473 votes for Hillary Clinton and cast 217 votes Donald Trump.
 It was Clinton's 11th largest margin of victory in the 76 community areas she won.
 In the 2012 presidential election, West Pullman cast 14,496 votes for Barack Obama and 86 votes for Mitt Romney.
 It was Obama's 8th largest margin of victory in the 76 community areas he won.

 At the local level, West Pullman is located in Chicago's 9th and 34th wards represented by Democrats Anthony Beale and Carrie Austin respectively.

 Transportation

 West Pullman is home to four stations on the Metra Electric District's Blue Island branch; Racine, State Street, Stewart Ridge, and West Pullman.
 Main line Electric District trains stop at Kensington station, just across the community's northern boundary.
 Red Ahead, a program to extend the Red Line south to 130th Street, would result in a new station at Michigan Avenue in West Pullman.
-In 2025, it was estimated that this project would begin construction in 2026 and will be completed in 2030.